gymreklab/STRDenovoTools/README.md

-# CookieMonSTR
+# MonSTR: de novo tandem repeat mutations discovery.

+#### Authors: * Ileena Mitra <ilmitra@ucsd.edu> * Melissa Gymrek <mgymrek@ucsd.edu> <br> License: GNU v2

-Toolkit for calling and analyzing de novo STR mutations.
+Toolkit for calling and analyzing de novo tandem repeat mutations.
 This repository is under construction but is planned for official release soon.

 The core code for calling de novos is modified from that originally written by Thomas Willems in the [HipSTR](https://github.com/tfwillems/HipSTR) repository.

 ## Docker
-The Dockerfile in this container sets up a Docker with GangSTR installed.
+The Dockerfile in this container sets up a Docker with GangSTR and dependencies installed.
 You can pull this image from https://hub.docker.com/r/ileena/cookiemonstr.

 ## Install

+The typical installation time should be less than 10 minutes.
 Run the following command to install:
 ```
 git clone https://github.com/gymreklab/STRDenovoTools
 cd STRDenovoTools